 We know life does not always go as planned.
-This page explains how to cancel a camping reservation and claim a refund if you need to.
+This page explains how to claim a refund if you need to cancel a camping reservation.
 Look here for detailed information on:

-Transaction fees are not refunded.
-Transaction fees pay for use of the reservation service.
-To learn more about camping fees and transaction fees, see the camping fees page.
+BC Parks can only refund the camping fees that pay for the use of your campsite and other facilities.
+In most cases, we cannot refund the transaction fees that pay for use of the reservation service.
+To learn more about the difference between camping fees and transaction fees, see the camping fees page.

 Deductions